MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-ClusterHCSVM.md

 ```

 ### -MemorySizeInMb

-This is where you can allocate how much memory you want your VM to use.
+Specify the amount of memory you want to allocate for your VM.
 This parameter has a **default** value of 1024mb.
-This parameter also has a min amount that may be passed in.
+This parameter also has a minimum amount that may be passed in.
 You cannot pass a value lower than **32mb**.
-Any lower and it will be defaulted to 32mb.
+Values lower than 32mb result in a minimum value of 32mb.

 ```yaml
 Type: UInt32